SharonStrats/sanity-migration/README.md

 Note: You can view examples in the directories listed below to get a better idea of what your files should look like.

 1. Create one json file for each document type (schema you created in studio).
 Place these files in the data/document directory.
 (Note: This is a recommendation for organisation, the program will load every file regardless of the file they are in.)
+   **Important** file sizes need to be kept at 4MB or less.
+This is do to the API Limit shown here https://www.sanity.io/docs/technical-limits.

 2. Images should be placed in the data/images directory.